a-h-i/midas/README.md

 Outside of these third party libraries the GNU AGPLv3 license applies to all other works.
 Third party libraries are contained in the subfolder `third-party`

+## Goal
+To provide a simple yet powerful means of running trading algorithms locally.

 ## Build instructions

 Make sure you have boost libraries installed.